-Portrush got a lovely slice of publicity in 2019 when the eyes of the world fell briefly on the town after hosting The Open golf championship, receiving an estimated 190,000 visitors.
+Portrush got a lovely slice of publicity in a few years back when the eyes of the world fell briefly on the town after hosting The Open golf championship, receiving an estimated 190,000 visitors.

 Really though, this buzzing little coastal spot in Antrim has been attracting people for years thanks to its stunning promontory setting, charming seaside atmosphere and proximity to some of the best things to do in Northern Ireland.